 Who provides essential skills training?

 Alberta Workforce Essential Skills Society (AWES) works with large and small employers to improve productivity and workplace capacity through essential skills training.
 AWES conducts needs assessments and assists with the implementation and evaluation of essential skills training in the workplace.

 Test of Workplace Essential Skills (TOWES) offers assessments, curriculum and training support for employers.
 TOWES focuses on 3 essential skills: reading, document use and numeracy.

 Where can I get funding for essential skills training?

 Funding may be available to your business to implement workplace essential skills training.
 Here are a few of the grants available:

 - You may qualify for essential skills training assistance through Alberta Community and Social Services' Workplace Essential Skills Training Program.
-Employers must partner with a training provider and submit an application to a Human Services Regional Office.
+Employers must partner with a training provider and submit an application to an Alberta Supports Centre.
 The program is designed to help eligible employers who lack the capacity to deal with workplace essential skill issues on their own.

-- Grants of up to $10,000 for employee skills upgrading are available through the Canada Job Grant program, which is administered at a provincial and territorial level.
+- Grants of up to $10,000 for employee skills upgrading are available through the Canada-Alberta Job Grant, which is administered at a provincial and territorial level.

 - The federal Office of Literacy and Essential Skills funds some initiatives.
 Check the website to see if you are eligible to apply for funding.

 As an employer, you can benefit by offering workplace essential skills training to your employees.
 You can implement essential skills training in your workplace to improve your employees’ performance, and they will benefit from those skills throughout their careers and personal lives.